Dakaraia6799/01-methods-intro-readme/README.md

 That works pretty well.
 You made use of a variable to encapsulate the data you wanted to print and then the next ten lines literally print the phrase.

-Now imagine later in your program you again want to say "Hello World!" ten times.
+Now imagine later in your program you again want to say "Hello World!" ten more times.
 The entire program would look something like this:

 ```ruby
 phrase = "Hello World!"